lightning/bolts/05-onchain.md

 If not otherwise resolved, once the HTLC output has expired, it is considered *irrevocably resolved*.

-# Unilateral Close Handling: Other Node's Commitment Transaction
+# Unilateral Close Handling: Their Commitment Transaction

 The other node's commitment transaction *resolves* the funding transaction output.